 Hospice of the Red River Valley’s registered nurses (RNs) are specially trained in pain control and symptom management.
 They provide exceptional patient-centered care guided by the individual’s wants and needs.
 Hospice nurses monitor vitals, and manage all equipment, medications and supplies in the patient’s home.
 Hospice nurses also serve as the link between a patient and his or her physician.

 A hospice nurse’s role includes educating and supporting family members and other caregivers so they feel confident in their caregiving roles.
 Education includes making the patient and family more comfortable with the dying process, informing them on what to expect next and providing emotional support along the way as the patient and family transition into the next phase of life and death.

-In honor of National Nurses Week, we spoke with Hospice of the Red River Valley RN Kelly Haneca about the distinct role of a hospice nurse and her seven years of experience providing care and support to our patients and their families.
+We spoke with Hospice of the Red River Valley RN Kelly Haneca about the distinct role of a hospice nurse and her seven years of experience providing care and support to our patients and their families.